Rural and Declining Enrollment Schools Week of Action

 Legislative Updates

-In January 2025, State Representative Natalie Blais (D-Deerfield) and State Senator Jo Comerford (D-Northampton) introduced HD.3619/SD.2178 An Act to Provide a Sustainable Future for Rural Schools.
-Please request that your legislators become co-sponsors of this essential bill.
+In January 2025, State Representative Natalie Blais (D-Deerfield) and State Senator Jo Comerford (D-Northampton) introduced H.517/S.314 An Act to Provide a Sustainable Future for Rural Schools.

 Learn more